MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/upgrade-and-update/upgrade-to-sharepoint-server-subscription-edition.md

 - IT_Sharepoint_Server_Top
 ms.assetid: 396c85d9-4b86-484e-9cc5-f6c4d725c578

-description: "Learn how to plan, prepare, and perform an upgrade to SharePoint Server Subscription Edition."
+description: "Learn how to plan, prepare, and perform an upgrade to SharePoint Server Subscription Edition from SharePoint 2019 or SharePoint 2016."
 ---

 # Upgrade to SharePoint Server Subscription Edition

 [!INCLUDE[appliesto-xxx-xxx-xxx-SUB-xxx-md](../includes/appliesto-xxx-xxx-xxx-SUB-xxx-md.md)]

-The following articles provide information about performing an upgrade to SharePoint Server Subscription Edition.
+The following articles provide information about performing an upgrade to SharePoint Server Subscription Edition from SharePoint 2019 or SharePoint 2016.

 ||**Content**|**Description**|
 |:-----|:-----|:-----|